 Rooted Samsung devices cause a threat to such devices, so they use DRM to be secure.
 Samsung is also well known to protect its content from rooted devices or unlocked bootloaders.
 The security platform Knox includes the latest security features, which also include the DRM.
 If you have rooted your device and you try to run some secure 3rd-party application that uses DRM, it will show you Samsung Video DRM errors occasionally.

 The Disabler Module Fixing works by the search for specific files in your device.
-Most of the services that use DRM searches for exposed rooted files.
-Some apps check the directory while its installing, and some checks only when you perform some actions.
+Most of the services that use DRM search for exposed rooted files.
+Some apps check the directory while it’s installing, and some check only when you perform some actions.
 For example, Netflix doesn’t show an error until you stream for a video, and it scans your directory and finds out some files that may indicate your device is rooted.